pnc/nginx-ead-sample/README.md

 If you start getting `500` error responses, you will want to check the Nginx error log for a detailed error.
 You can do this by running

     vagrant ssh -- "cat /var/log/nginx/error.log"

+I highly recommend using a programming editor rather than a text editor when working with XML or XSLT.
+Some free options for OS X are [TextMate2](https://github.com/textmate/textmate#download) and [Atom](https://atom.io).

 # Acknowledgements